Anand09-in/My-Personal-Finance-Dashboard/README.md

 ## Data Preprocessing
 Before creating the dashboard, the following data preprocessing steps were performed:

 1. Extracting Payment Type: The "Description" field was used to extract the payment type of each transaction.
-Regular expressions or keyword-based approaches were used to categorize transactions into payment types like "Groceries," "Entertainment," "Transportation," etc.
+Regular expressions or keyword-based approaches were used to categorize transactions into payment types like "UPI, Card, Internet Banking " etc.

 2. Extracting Month and Weekdays: The "Date" field was utilized to extract the month and weekdays (Monday, Tuesday, etc.) of each transaction.
 This helps in understanding spending patterns over different periods.